Liposuction is a cosmetic procedure used to remove unwanted body fat.

 It works best in people who are a normal weight and in areas where the skin is tight.

 Liposuction carried out for cosmetic reasons is not normally available on the NHS.
-However, liposuction can sometimes be used by the NHS to treat certain health conditions (read more about this in "More information").
+However, liposuction can sometimes be used by the NHS to treat certain health conditions, such as:

 How much does it cost?